donishadsmith/neurocaps/README.md

     fd_threshold={"threshold": 0.35, "outlier_percentage": 0.20, "n_before": 2, "n_after": 1, "use_sample_mask": True},
 )

-# Extracting timeseries from the DET task (specifically for the "late" condittion) for subjects in the BIDS directory
+# Extracting timeseries from the DET task (specifically for the "late" condition) for subjects in the BIDS directory
 # Subject 0006 run-1 will be flagged and skipped
 # Then saving the extracted timeseries data by chaining operations
 extractor.get_bold(